Balance disorders

 This advice will help you to avoid dizziness and balance problems as far as possible:

-• Drink enough, at least two liters per day, if you sweat a lot, accordingly more.
+• Drink enough, at least two liters a day, more if you sweat a lot.

-• Don’t physically exhaust yourself, don’t push yourself beyond your limits.
+• Don’t push yourself physically, don’t go beyond your limits.

 • Get enough and regular sleep.

-• Drink alcohol only occasionally, if at all, and in small amounts.
+• Drink alcohol only occasionally and in small quantities, if at all.

 • If you have high blood pressure and/or diabetes: Check your values regularly and optimize them if necessary.